Signed in as:

 CPE is an interfaith model for training clergy, theological and rabbinic students, and qualified laypeople in the provision of pastoral care and counseling, based on the groundbreaking work of Anton Boisen, Helen Flanders Dunbar and others in the early 20th century which recognized that theological students had no exposure to the depth exploration of the human personality in distress.
-CPE places trainees within a milieu where they have the opportunity to provide direct pastoral care and counseling to persons in need and then reflect on their work and experience with a group of peers and a qualified supervisor.
+CPE places students within a milieu where they have the opportunity to provide direct pastoral care and counseling to persons in need and then reflect on their work and experience with a group of peers and a qualified supervisor.

 The Pittsburgh Pastoral Institute’s (PPI) Clinical Pastoral Education (CPE) Supervisor is Reverend Bryan Bass-Riley.
 Rev. Bryan has a Master’s in Divinity from Princeton Theological Seminary and a Master’s in counseling from Neuman University.
 He has completed additional graduate work in Counselor Education and Supervision at University of the Cumberlands and Organizational Change and Leadership at Robert Morris University.

-Bryan is certified as a Diplomate in Pastoral Supervision by the College of Pastoral Supervision and Psychotherapy (CPSP) and as a Training Supervisor-Educator by Clinical Pastoral Education International (CPEI) and is licensed as a professional counselor (LPC) in Pennsylvania and Virginia.
+Rev. Bryan is certified as a Diplomate in Pastoral Supervision by the College of Pastoral Supervision and Psychotherapy (CPSP) and as a Training Supervisor-Educator by Clinical Pastoral Education International (CPEI) and is licensed as a professional counselor (LPC) in Pennsylvania.
 He is an ordained minister in the Progressive Christian Alliance and has extensive experience as a chaplain, supervisor, and psychotherapist.

-Bryan’s professional career has spanned pediatrics, palliative care, hospice, and both crisis and long-term care behavioral health.
-In addition to his work, Bryan is passionate about social justice advocacy and serving people with severe mental illness and substance use disorder.
+Rev. Bryan’s professional career has spanned pediatrics, palliative care, hospice, and both crisis and long-term care behavioral health.
+In addition to his work, Rev. Bryan is passionate about social justice advocacy and serving people with severe mental illness and substance use disorder.

 For more information